-As at 31 March 2019, a final premium/repayment is due under the buy-in policy.
-The final premium/repayment cannot be determined until data cleansing has been finalised and the Trustee has signed the final benefit specification indicating that the benefit specification (including the data) includes the correct beneficiaries and the benefits have been correctly specified.
+As at 31 March 2020, a final premium/repayment is due under the buy-in policies.
+The final premiums/repayments cannot be determined until data cleansing has been finalised and the Trustee has signed the final benefit specification indicating that the benefit specification (including the data) includes the correct beneficiaries and the benefits have been correctly specified.